pavolbiely/neoship/README.md

 $clientId = ''; // client secret is provided from Neonus
 $clientSecret = ''; // client secret is provided from Neonus
-$redirectUrl = 'https://...'; // URL where Neoship will redirect you after you authorize it to exchange OAuth code for an access token
+$redirectUri = 'https://...'; // URL where Neoship will redirect you after you authorize it to exchange OAuth code for an access token
-$neoship = new Neoship($clientId, $clientSecret, $redirectUrl);
+$neoship = new Neoship($clientId, $clientSecret, $redirectUri);
 ```

 To gain access to the API you must first get an OAuth code that you will later exchange for the access token.